Salix babylonica f. umbraculifera ‘Navajo’

-Taxonomists now decided that this is a Salix babylonica selection.
-Such genetic differences are worthy of species classification in my humble opinion.
-Navajo Willow is a female clone from a single specimen of S. babylonica ‘Umbraculifera’ (Umbraculifera = umbrella shaped) brought back from China by a missionary and planted on Navajo land near Farmington in Northwestern New Mexico over 125 years ago.
+Taxonomists have decided that this is a Salix babylonica selection and not Salix matsudana.
+Navajo Willow is a female clone from a single specimen of S. babylonica ‘Umbraculifera’ brought back from China by a missionary and planted on Navajo land near Farmington in Northwestern New Mexico over 150 years ago.
 In 1957 this land was bought by an ex-New Mexican Governor, rancher and oilman named Tom Bolack who recognized the value of this tree as it had survived so many years with no care whatsoever on such arid land.
 He propagated over a million of them and distributed 50,000 of them, often free of charge, to cities and communities throughout New Mexico in order to turn New Mexico green!
 As one drives through cities, villages and pueblos many specimens can be seen often providing much needed shade for humble and luxurious dwellings.
 His property, B-Square Ranch, Farmington NM is now a wildlife preserve, run by his son Tommy.
 The finest specimen I’ve seen is 60ft across and 30-40ft tall in the city of Santa Fe, NM.
 Bolack also planted many in Carmel NY in memory of a school teacher killed in a traffic accident.
 ‘Navajo’ can be found in such disparate locations as Vero Beach, Florida and North Dakota.
-In 1969 ‘Navajo’ trees were planted in landscape the outside Dodger Stadium at Chavez Ravine CA. I located a plant near us in the town of St. Albans VT planted near the railroad station and am very curious how it got there.
-Catkins appear with the leaves in early spring and the twigs are covered with pale green foliage and female catkins; in summer the leaves turn a bright yellowish-green.
+In 1969 ‘Navajo’ trees were planted inthe landscape outside Dodger Stadium at Chavez Ravine CA. I located a plant near us in the town of St. Albans VT planted near the railroad station and am very curious how it got there (sadly this tree was removed in 2018).
+Catkins appear with the leaves in early spring and the twigs are covered with pale green foliage and female catkins (we'd love to locate a male selection!); in summer the leaves turn a bright yellowish-green.
 In fall the leaves turn golden yellow and the NM landscape is dotted with these glorious golden domes.
 Sometimes listed erroneously as Salix babylonica ‘Globe’, but that's one of its common names.
 Hardy to Zone 5.

 USES: A fine round-headed ornamental plant that is equally happy in Northern Vermont, New Mexico, Florida, North Dakota and Los Angeles!
 Great for sleeping and picnicking under in the heat of summer.

-Below is a link to the full story of Tom Bolack and the Willow from Sports Illustrated:
+Below is a link to the story of Tom Bolack and the Navajo Willow from Sports Illustrated: